 7. Shielding

-When the nuclear reactor is in operation, a large amount of radiation is generated .
-Shielding is used to protect and isolate facility workers from radioactivity caused by fission products.
+When a nuclear reactor is in operation, a large amount of radiation is generated .
+Shielding is used to protect and isolate the facility's workers from the radioactivity caused by fission products.

-Therefore, a biological shield is placed around the reactor to intercept these radioactive emissions.
+Biological shielding is therefore placed around the reactor to intercept these radioactive emissions.

-The most used materials to build this shielding are concrete, water and lead.
+The most commonly used materials to build this shielding are concrete, water and lead.

 Types of reactors